Retirement and aged care

 In addition, Council is also undertaking initiatives including:

 - giving greater consideration of ageing in the drafting of neighbourhood plans

 - an incentive to reduce the cost of infrastructure charges levied on qualifying aged care and retirement facility developments to encourage more supply

 - improving and streamlining development assessment processes for aged care facilities.

 - Planning for the future of aged care fact sheet (PDF - 152kb)

 - Planning for the future of aged care fact sheet (Word - 121kb)

 With the need for retirement and aged care housing options increasing by 50% by 2027, these initiatives will ensure we increase the supply of suitable housing and enable Brisbane residents to retire within their suburb and community.

-These initiatives will not only ensure adequate retirement and aged care facilities are available across Brisbane, but they will prioritise best practice design and encourage facilities integrated with their local communities and other uses, such as sport and recreation.
+These initiatives will not only ensure adequate retirement and aged care facilities are available across Brisbane, but they will prioritise best-practice design and encourage facilities integrated with their local communities and other uses, such as community facilities.
 Together, every suburb has a part to play to ensure we meet the needs of Brisbane's ageing population.

 For further information, or to submit comments you can: